 The standard loan period for circulating materials for alumni and guest patrons is three weeks (21 days).
 Current CTS students get an 8 week loan.
 Faculty, staff, and students at thesis- and dissertation-writing stage (MTS, DMin, and PhD) have extended loan privileges.

 Borrowers are responsible for returning all materials checked out in their name on time and in good condition.
 Borrowers will be liable for replacement fees for materials lost or damaged while materials are checked out to them.
 Library cards are to be used only by the patron named on the card.

 If materials are needed for longer than the normal borrowing period, you may renew them via My Account under "Library Links" at the upper-right of the CTS library online catalog.
-You may also renew items via email (email@example.com), phone (317-931-2361), or in person at the CTS Library circulation desk.
+You may also renew items via email at firstname.lastname@example.org, by phone at 317-931-2361, or in person at the CTS Library circulation desk.